apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/graalvm-native-image/_index.en.md

 users should consider using only ACID-supported tables in ShardingSphere JDBC. `apache/hive` provides a variety of transaction solutions.

 The first option is to use ACID tables, and the possible table creation process is as follows.
-If users frequently update and delete data on ACID tables, users may have to wait before and after the execution of DML statements, to allow HiveServer2 to complete inefficient DML operations, because data in ACID tables is tracked at the folder level.
+Due to its outdated catalog-based table format, users may have to wait before and after DML statement execution to let HiveServer2 complete the inefficient DML operations.

 ```sql
 set metastore.compactor.initiator.on=true;